rfnaufal/ai-dev-tools-workshop/02_end-to-end-project/notes/5-Integration-test.md

 and now it passed.
 <br> <img src="images/2-test-integration.png" width="75%">

-I also prompt to push to git and update the .gitignore files for unnecesary file and better security.
+I also prompt to push to git and update the .gitignore files for unnecesary file and better security (remove sensitive files)